Pure Michigan Genealogy

 - Detroit Society for Genealogical Research Magazine

 - Family Trails-a no longer in print publication of the State Department of Education.
-Copies available at Library of Michigan.
+Copies available at Library of Michigan and Grand Rapids Public Library.
+Although dated it has articles that will help you in your research.

 - Michigana a publication of the Western Michigan Genealogical Society